ElAwbery/Python-Practice/README.md

 If a file does not contain a reference to a source, the problems are my own versions of well known test sets (eg: card-deck, domino problems).

-w3resource provided me with most of the practice I was looking for: https://www.w3resource.com/python-exercises/
+w3resource provided me with most of the early practice I was looking for: https://www.w3resource.com/python-exercises/

 The bin packing problems were created from examples in the wikipedia article: